Developer Guide

 To solve this problem, we have to obtain the list of students in the order displayed by the GUI.
 To obtain this list,

 we use the same method that the GUI uses to display the list in the first place.
-We use Model#getFilteredStudentList()
+We use Model#getFilteredStudentList(),

-that we are concerned with.
+then filter it to the students whose Names are in the TuitionClass that we are concerned with.
 From here, we can now use the

-student indices entered by the user to obtain the Name
+student indices entered by the user to obtain the Names of the corresponding Students in the filtered list.
+Then we can create

 An overview of the process is shown below: